ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 reads in these configurations from the chain configuration directory and passes them into the VM on initialization.

+#### `--chain-config-dir` (string)

+Specifies the directory that contains chain configs, as described [here](chain-config-flags.md).
+Defaults to `$HOME/.avalanchego/configs/chains`.
+If this flag is not provided and the default directory does not exist, AvalancheGo will not exit since custom configs are optional.
+However, if the flag is set, the specified folder must exist, or AvalancheGo will exit with an error.
+This flag is ignored if `--chain-config-content` is specified.

 :::note
 Please replace `chain-config-dir` and `blockchainID` with their actual values.
 :::